MalwareBytes Report Tracks Evolving Cyber Threat Landscape

 In 2017, ransomware monopolized summer news headlines.
 WannaCry detections surged 375% percent from August to September.
 Between July and September, there was a 700% increase in overall ransomware detection.

 That said, MalwareBytes found fewer types of ransomware at play, noting the "development of new ransomware families grew stale."
-The majority of attacks were perpetuated by a select few ransomware families, which hold the market share.
+The majority of attacks were perpetrated by a select few ransomware families, which hold the market share.
 These families have either crushed darknet competition with the quality of their product or have cultivated "a special relationship with the holders and herders of malicious spam botnets and exploit kits", the primary means of distribution.

 In light of many high-profile ransomware attacks, there has also been greater adoption of anti-ransomware technology.
 As companies and consumers increase backup precautions, while implementing threat and protection standards, MalwareBytes reported "fewer cases where the ransom is paid."
 And cybercriminals have taken notice.
 In light of pro-active security, "it is more economical for criminals to utilize crypto-miners, ad fraud malware, and good old-fashioned credential stealing ransomware", all of which have seen a boom in 2017.